This post includes affiliate links.

 There I am, rushing as fast as I can, at break-neck speed through the main lobby at the VA Medical Center.
-Also always there is a VA volunteer sitting behind the front desk with his ear to ear smile that he has every day.
-I am already ay least ten yards past him by the time he finishes saying “Good afternoon, welcome to the VA Medical Center.”
+There always is a VA volunteer sitting behind the front desk with his ear to ear smile that he has every day.
+I am already at least ten yards past him by the time he finishes saying “Good afternoon, welcome to the VA Medical Center.”

 The clock above him said 3:48pm.
 “I can make it, I can make it”, I tell myself, “the pharmacy is closing at 4pm, I can pick up my father-in-laws prescription and make it back to work for my presentation at 4:30pm.
 I can do this!”

 My Break-Through Moment About Why I Designed the Military Beanie

 As if struck by a bolt of lightning, I was stopped dead in my tracks by a massive line of people waiting at the pharmacy, that seemed to have no end.

 My frustration of certainty of missing my work presentation instantly evaporated as my eyes slowly scanned across the faces of the long line of Veterans.
 It quickly occurred to me how naive my vision of our military veterans was, compared to the reality of what I was seeing right there in front of me.